xrootd/howto/docs/tpc/WLCGx509TPC.md

 ### The many different use cases

-Xrootd is used in a wide range of cases to provide TPC services.
+In WLCG, Xrootd is used in a wide range of cases to provide TPC services.
 The example configuration files below will try to covers several use cases.
 Sorting out these use cases and concepts behind them will help understand the example configuration file.

-How xrootd TPC service will access the storage?
+**How xrootd TPC service will access the storage?**

-  * If storage is not mounted to the xrootd TPC service node, the TPC node functions as a Xrootd DTN (a.k.a xrootd proxy, or gateway to a backend storage - on LAN or WAN).
+  * If storage is not mounted to the xrootd TPC service node, the TPC node functions as a Xrootd DTN (a.k.a xrootd `proxy`, or gateway to a backend storage - on LAN or WAN).
   * If storage is mounted to the xrootd TPC node as a posix file system, the TPC node functions as a regular xrootd storage server.
 However, there are two sub-categories:
     - The storage is a local posix file system (only mounted to that particular TPC node, e.g. XFS filesystem on a disk-array)
     - The storage is a shared posix file system (mount on many nodes, e.g Lustre or GPFS).

-A single xrootd TPC service node, or a cluster.
+**A single xrootd TPC service node, or a cluster?**

 A cluster is how xrootd scales.
 In a cluster, there are

   - Several server nodes.
 Their roles in the cluster are either `server` or `proxy server`.
 The latter refers to the scenario where xrootd TPC service function as DTNs.
+Why this is important?
     + If server nodes mount local filesystems, then each of they have access to a different set of data files.
     + If server nodes mount a shared filesystem, then they all have access to the same set